-The Law Regulating Consumer Protection in relation to Certain Aspects of the Sale of Consumer Products and Relevant Guarantees, Number 7(I) of 2000 ("the Consumer Protection Law"), was enacted to give consumers effective protection when they enter into a contract for the purchase of consumer products, by obliging the seller to supply goods which are in accordance with the terms of the contract.
+The Law Regulating Consumer Protection in relation to Certain Aspects of the Sale of Consumer Products and Relevant Guarantees, Law 7(I) of 2000 ("the Consumer Protection Law"), was enacted to give consumers effective protection when they enter into a contract for the purchase of consumer products, by obliging the seller to supply goods which are in accordance with the terms of the contract.

-If the goods supplied to the consumer are not in accordance with the description given by the seller, not suitable for any specific use which the consumer requires and which was notified by the consumer to the seller at the time of the contract, not suitable for the use for which such goods are usually intended, or do not have the quality which may be reasonably expected by the consumer, the consumer is entitled to a free of charge repair or a replacement of the product, to an appropriate reduction in the product's price or to a repudiation of the contract as far as the product is concerned.
+If the goods supplied to the consumer are not in accordance with the description given by the seller, not suitable for any specific use which the consumer requires them for and which was notified by the consumer to the seller at the time of the contract, not suitable for the use for which such goods are usually intended, or do not have the quality which may be reasonably expected by the consumer, the consumer is entitled to repair or replacement without charge, to an appropriate reduction in the product's price or to a repudiation of the contract as far as the product is concerned.